Scaling solution for field-dependent gauge couplings in quantum gravity: Anomalous dimension for gauge couplings

 This is typically a rather small quantity with only little influence on the running gauge couping in eq.~\eqref{N15}.
 In a good approximation we can identify $B_{g}=b_{g}$, $B_{F}=b_{F}$.
 We extract our value for the gravity induced anomalous dimension

-For $\eta_{g}=0$ one finds vanishing $b_{g}$ for a critical $v_{c}$, which can be approximated by neglecting the scalar contribution, \bel{N6.1} \eta_{g}(v_{c})=0\; ,\quad v_{c}\approx \frac{1}{4}\ . \ee For $v<v_{c}$ the gravity induced anomalous dimension is positive, $l_{g}>0$, while for $v>v_{c}$ one has $b_{g}<0$.
+For $\eta_{g}=0$ one finds vanishing $b_{g}$ for a critical $v_{c}$, which can be approximated by neglecting the scalar contribution, \bel{N6.1} \eta_{g}(v_{c})=0\; ,\quad v_{c}\approx \frac{1}{4}\ . \ee For $v<v_{c}$ the gravity induced anomalous dimension is positive, $b_{g}>0$, while for $v>v_{c}$ one has $b_{g}<0$.

-The dominant graviton part of our result~\eqref{N5.1} coincides with the result of ref.~\cite{CLPR} up to an overall factor $10/9$.
-Larger differences are found as compared to the values of $b_{g}$ quoted in refs~\cite{EV} and~\cite{DHR2}.
+The dominant graviton part of our result~\eqref{N5.1} coincides with the result of ref.~\cite{CLPR}.
+It agrees with ref.~\cite{EV} once an error in the final formula of this paper is corrected.
+Larger differences are found as compared to the values of $b_{g}$ quoted in ref~\cite{DHR2}.
 This concerns both the overall size and the structure.
 Effects of different gauge fixing procedures are not expected to affect the contribution of the transverse traceless graviton fluctuations.
 They concern the scalar contribution which is found to be very small in our approach.
+Using ``physical gauge fixing" the scalar contribution in ref.~\cite{CLPR} also coincides with our result.
+For more general gauge fixing the relative suppression of the scalar contribution as compared to the graviton contribution remains visible in ref.~\cite{CLPR}.
 The dominant effect of different choices of infrared cutoff functions can be absorbed by a rescaling of the infrared cutoff scale $k$.
+Given that the results of refs.~\cite{CLPR},~\cite{EV} are obtained with different methods, the mutual agreement enhances confidence in the robustness of eq.~\eqref{N5.1}